Getting Started with Online Teaching in Canvas

 This guide provides an overview of the Canvas tools available to help you set up your course for online teaching.
 The information below provides you with the core set-up to get your course running in an online environment.

-1. Canvas for Remote Teaching
+1. Canvas for Online Teaching

 1.1 Providing course materials online